 All landscaped areas to the front of the house must be established within three (3) months of the issuing of the Occupancy Permit to ensure good presentation is achieved for the local community.
-The front garden should include a variety of plants, lawn, garden beds that incorporate ground covers, small to medium shrubs and at least one advanced feature tree from a 75-litre pot when planted (Refer to Front Garden Landscape Guidelines in Appendix B).
+The front garden should include a variety of plants, lawn, garden beds that incorporate ground covers, small to medium shrubs and at least one advanced feature tree from a 75-litre pot when planted.

 Artificial turf is not permitted.